 - It is best to break the ice early on in order to set expectations of further investigation.
 This may help to limit any future animosity

 - Keep in mind, auditing aims to improve the working relationship and in our experience, often leads to more productive outcomes.
 Align key stakeholders early in the process to avoid the potential for hostile or aggressive behaviour.

-Step 3: Chose an appropriate auditor
+Step 3 – Chose an appropriate media audit company